youldash/iOS/Day 2/README.md

 > **Beerus:** *"It might be best to renew the whole planet at once.
 Before Creation cometh Destruction."*

-* Add the following stub implementation for `-dealloc` method, which implements the procedure that deallocates `GRArray` instances from memory:
+* Add the following stub implementation for `-dealloc` method, which implements the procedure that frees `GRArray` instances from memory:

 ``` Objective-C
 /**